richardatval/www.yesproject.org/what-you-can-do/yes-specialised-support-services.md

 published: true
 ---

-#### You can access YES Specialised Support Services throughout your journey with the YES Project.
+#### YES specialist support services can provide you with the support you need to overcome the barriers that prevent you from getting a job.

 ![Young man being counselled by woman](/img/specialist-support.jpg)

-These services can provide you with the support you need to overcome the barriers that prevent you from getting a job.
-This could include issues such as:
+You can access YES Specialised Support Services throughout your journey with the YES Project for a range of issues such as:

 - Language and cultural barriers
 - Homelessness